PART I: Overview (Updated October 2022)

-Most importantly, Pizzagate has not really been examined in a concise, critical manner.
+Most importantly, Pizzagate has not really been examined in a comprehensive manner.
 Snopes took a shot, but kept it very brief as per their short-form debunking style.
+The New York Times assembled a decent overview, but also couldn’t get into too many specifics.
 Saying “Comet Ping-Pong doesn’t have a basement” is not enough anymore.
-BuzzFeed and Rolling Stone zeroed in on how Pizzagate began and how misinfo was disseminated by bots and Twitter patriots, without discussing the actual hypothesis itself in any depth.
+BuzzFeed and Rolling Stone zeroed in on how Pizzagate began and how misinfo was disseminated by bots and Twitter patriots, without discussing the theory itself in any depth.
 The Washingon Post has run several stories focusing on the weirdity of Pizzagate, as though it’s a singular event in the history of American conspiranoia (it’s not).
-The New York Times assembled a decent overview, but couldn’t get into too many details.

 In this series, I’m going to give you a detailed timeline of events, show you historical parallels to Pizzagate hysteria that will put it into some context, and expose how a few obscure players manipulated us into being suspicious of mundane things.
-We’re going to examine the Pizzagate body count, the strangest sub-theories and virtually every smoking gun that has been presented by the Pizzagate community.
-I’ll even teach you how to become a Pizzagate investigator.
+We’re going to examine the Pizzagate body count, the strangest sub-theories and virtually every smoking gun that was presented by the Pizzagate community.

 If you’re not familiar with Pizzagate, here’s the crux: According to many Internet denizens, a handful of code words in the leaked John Podesta emails have revealed the existence of an international child trafficking/prostitution ring made up of Satanic Gay Pedo Cannibal Democrats.